NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/OHIF.AI/README.md

 - Algorithm runs automatically to generate Dicom SR report and Measurements.
 3. Subscribe to results from DicomWeb Server - completed
 - Webhook implemented to subscribe for results (new series availablity)

+OHIF Segmentation Plugin
 4. Publish corrected results, if any back to DicomWeb Server - next steps
 - Editing of segmentation results and uploading back to dicom web server

-- Logging for corrections applied is needed
-- Dicom SR plugin to visualise and Edit SR report results is needed
-- 3D volume rendering of Dicom SEG object and editing
+OHIF Pdf Plugin:
 5. Render generated encapsulated pdf for results - completed
 - New Ohif Pdf plugin is created
 - Visualisation of smart report in OHIF is accomplished by OHIF Pdf Plugin

--
 6. Visualise the pdf in OHIF Viewer - completed

+## Next Steps
+OHIF SR Report Plugin
+- Dicom SR plugin to visualise and Edit SR report results is needed
+- 3D volume rendering of Dicom SEG object and editing

+OHIF 3D Volume Rendering Integration
+- We need to intergrate 3D volume rendering and editing in OHIF

+Logging
+- Logging for applied corrections to result

 # Illustrations